 Transportation in Kyoto

-With all of the things to do in Kyoto, it’s a good thing that the city is easy to navigate.
+When trying to figure out what to do in Kyoto, you won’t need to worry about the transport to get there.
+The city is easy to navigate.
 Because the city is so flat, our preferred way to get around was by foot and by bicycle.
 However, if you need to cover a lot of ground, the options are taxi, subway, train or bus.

 The bus system can be a bit difficult to navigate, but thankfully, there are usually attendants at the stations who can direct you to the correct bus.
 You’ll enter the bus through the back door, and pay when you leave at the front.
 There’s a flat rate of 230 yen ($2.15) per journey.